Datavault-UK/automate-dv/docs/links.md

 ```

-With these 5 additional lines, we have now informed the macro how to transform our source data:
+With these 4 additional lines, we have now informed the macro how to transform our source data:

-- On line 8, we have written the 5 columns we worked out earlier to define what source columns
-we are using and what order we want them in.
-The column name strings on lines 8 and 11 could easily be replaced with
-references to the ```src_pk``` and ```src_fk``` variables, these are just written in full for clarity.

-- On the remaining lines we have provided our mapping from source to target.
+- We have provided our mapping from source to target.
 Observe that we are
 renaming the foreign key column so that they have an ```FK``` suffix.

 - We have provided a type in the mapping so that the type is explicitly defined.
 For now, this is not optional, but we